Thomson Reuters Co. (NYSE:TRI) Expected to Announce Earnings of $0.46 Per Share

-Analysts predict that Thomson Reuters Co.
-(NYSE:TRI) (TSE:TRI) will report earnings of $0.46 per share for the current fiscal quarter, Zacks reports.
-Two analysts have made estimates for Thomson Reuters’ earnings, with estimates ranging from $0.42 to $0.50.
-Thomson Reuters posted earnings per share of $0.37 during the same quarter last year, which indicates a positive year-over-year growth rate of 24.3%.
-The company is expected to issue its next quarterly earnings report on Tuesday, February 23rd.
+Equities research analysts expect that Thomson Reuters Co.
+(NYSE:TRI) (TSE:TRI) will announce $0.46 earnings per share (EPS) for the current quarter, according to Zacks.
+Two analysts have made estimates for Thomson Reuters’ earnings, with the lowest EPS estimate coming in at $0.42 and the highest estimate coming in at $0.50.
+Thomson Reuters posted earnings per share of $0.37 during the same quarter last year, which would indicate a positive year-over-year growth rate of 24.3%.
+The business is scheduled to issue its next earnings results on Tuesday, February 23rd.

-According to Zacks, analysts expect that Thomson Reuters will report full year earnings of $1.78 per share for the current year, with EPS estimates ranging from $1.73 to $1.85.
-For the next financial year, analysts forecast that the firm will post earnings of $2.02 per share, with EPS estimates ranging from $1.99 to $2.05.
-Zacks’ EPS calculations are an average based on a survey of research firms that that provide coverage for Thomson Reuters.
+On average, analysts expect that Thomson Reuters will report full year earnings of $1.78 per share for the current year, with EPS estimates ranging from $1.73 to $1.85.
+For the next financial year, analysts expect that the firm will post earnings of $2.02 per share, with EPS estimates ranging from $1.99 to $2.05.
+Zacks’ EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for Thomson Reuters.

-Thomson Reuters (NYSE:TRI) (TSE:TRI) last posted its quarterly earnings results on Sunday, November 8th.
-The business services provider reported $0.39 EPS for the quarter, beating the consensus estimate of $0.38 by $0.01.
-The business had revenue of $1.44 billion for the quarter, compared to analysts’ expectations of $1.43 billion.
+Thomson Reuters (NYSE:TRI) (TSE:TRI) last announced its earnings results on Sunday, November 8th.
+The business services provider reported $0.39 EPS for the quarter, topping the consensus estimate of $0.38 by $0.01.
 Thomson Reuters had a net margin of 27.01% and a return on equity of 8.49%.
-Thomson Reuters’s revenue was up 2.1% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.27 EPS.
+The company had revenue of $1.44 billion during the quarter, compared to analysts’ expectations of $1.43 billion.
+During the same period last year, the company posted $0.27 earnings per share.
+The business’s revenue for the quarter was up 2.1% on a year-over-year basis.

-Large investors have recently made changes to their positions in the company.
-Jacobi Capital Management LLC grew its holdings in shares of Thomson Reuters by 4,434.0% during the 2nd quarter.
-Jacobi Capital Management LLC now owns 16,413 shares of the business services provider’s stock worth $25,000 after purchasing an additional 16,051 shares in the last quarter.
-Northwest Investment Counselors LLC acquired a new stake in shares of Thomson Reuters during the 3rd quarter worth approximately $42,000.
-OLD Second National Bank of Aurora grew its holdings in shares of Thomson Reuters by 44.4% during the 3rd quarter.
-OLD Second National Bank of Aurora now owns 589 shares of the business services provider’s stock worth $47,000 after purchasing an additional 181 shares in the last quarter.
-Lindbrook Capital LLC grew its holdings in shares of Thomson Reuters by 50.8% during the 2nd quarter.
-Lindbrook Capital LLC now owns 739 shares of the business services provider’s stock worth $50,000 after purchasing an additional 249 shares in the last quarter.
-Finally, Glenmede Trust Co.
-NA grew its holdings in shares of Thomson Reuters by 267.4% during the 2nd quarter.
-Glenmede Trust Co.
-NA now owns 1,139 shares of the business services provider’s stock worth $77,000 after purchasing an additional 829 shares in the last quarter.
-20.02% of the stock is currently owned by institutional investors.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 15th.
-Stockholders of record on Thursday, November 19th will be issued a dividend of $0.38 per share.
-This represents a $1.52 annualized dividend and a dividend yield of 1.75%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 15th.
+Investors of record on Thursday, November 19th will be given a dividend of $0.38 per share.
+This represents a $1.52 annualized dividend and a yield of 1.75%.
 The ex-dividend date of this dividend is Wednesday, November 18th.
 Thomson Reuters’s payout ratio is presently 117.83%.

+A number of institutional investors and hedge funds have recently modified their holdings of TRI.
+Two Sigma Advisers LP bought a new position in Thomson Reuters during the first quarter valued at approximately $244,000.
+APG Asset Management N.V. bought a new position in shares of Thomson Reuters in the first quarter valued at approximately $6,747,000.
+Envestnet Asset Management Inc. raised its position in shares of Thomson Reuters by 12.7% in the second quarter.
+Envestnet Asset Management Inc. now owns 225,751 shares of the business services provider’s stock valued at $15,344,000 after purchasing an additional 25,469 shares during the period.
+Hexavest Inc. raised its position in shares of Thomson Reuters by 2,141.3% in the second quarter.
+Hexavest Inc. now owns 33,305 shares of the business services provider’s stock valued at $2,256,000 after purchasing an additional 31,819 shares during the period.
+Finally, RVW Wealth LLC bought a new position in shares of Thomson Reuters in the second quarter valued at approximately $889,000.
+20.02% of the stock is currently owned by hedge funds and other institutional investors.

 Thomson Reuters Company Profile